drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 interaction with the kernel both from the inside and userspace.

 # init/
-Generic kernel startup code (the platform-specific stuff lies in `arch/<your_architecture>`).
-This is where the fundamental kernel init routines live, like `startup_kernel()` - a `main()`-like kernel function that runs right after all the basic architecture-specific matters are settled.
+Architecture-independent kernel startup code (the platform-specific stuff lies in `arch/<your_architecture>`).
+This is where the fundamental kernel init routines live, like `startup_kernel()` - a generic kernel function that runs right after all the architecture-specific setup is finished.

 # ipc/
 `ipc/` is where inter-process communication code lives (what a twist! :smile:).
+Most part of this directory is taken by

 # kernel/
-Generic kernel biz. `kernel/` is about everything related to generic OS functionality  (process scheduling, namespaces, cgroups, permissions enforcement)
+Generic kernel biz. `kernel/` is about everything related to generic OS functionality, like process scheduling, namespaces, cgroups, permissions enforcement, debugging interfaces, interrupt handling infrastructure, events, thread synchronization, logging and much more.

 # lib/
 Helper functions - kernels in general don't use any standard library and Linux